jakemaz66/LinkedInRecommender/README.md

 This project demonstrates the integration of advanced AI models, APIs, and web development techniques to create a web-based application for extracting and presenting information from LinkedIn profiles.
 By leveraging the power of the GPT 3.5 model, Proxycurl API, and SerpAPI, the application provides valuable insights into a person's professional profile.

+This project draws inspiration from Eden Marco's ice breaker repository and course 'LangChain- Develop LLM powered applications with LangChain', which can be found here: https://github.com/emarco177/ice_breaker

 Feel free to customize and enhance the project to suit your specific needs.